Photo credit: Wassaic Project, August 2024

 Bio

 Sarah-Mecca Abdourahman is a graduate of Concordia University with a Bachelor of Fine Arts (2020).
-She has been awarded the Salt Spring National Art Prize Joan McConnel Award and is a recipient of the Canada Council of the Arts and the Ontario Arts Council grant (2023).
+She has been awarded the Salt Spring National Art Prize Joan McConnel Award (2023-24) and is a recipient of the Canada Council of the Arts and the Ontario Arts Council grant (2023).
 She was a finalist for the Emerging IBPOC Artist Award (2023).
-Her solo exhibition, Praises Unsung, is currently on view at the FOFA Gallery (2024).
-She has previously exhibited at Ottawa City Hall (2023), Digital Art Resource Centre (2022), Gallery 101 (2022), and Ottawa Art Gallery (2021).
+She has previously exhibited with FOFA Gallery (2024), Le Livart (2023), Digital Art Resource Centre (2022), Gallery 101 (2022), and the Ottawa Art Gallery (2021).
 She has also led creative workshops with the Ottawa Art Gallery, Somerset West Community Health Centre, and the Ottawa Catholic School Board (2021-23).
 Her work is held in various private collections, including the City of Ottawa Art Collection and the Art Volt Collection.
-Most recently, she completed a three-month residency with Residency Unlimited (RU) in Brooklyn, NY.
+Currently, her solo Memories We Carry, Stories We Heal is on view at Warreng G. Flowers Gallery.

 Artist Statement